 SIGPLAN’s general guideline is that the conference may offer complimentary registration and travel/lodging for keynote speakers and may offer complimentary registration for one tutorial speaker per tutorial.

 ACM handles the bank accounts for sponsored conferences.
 Send email to the ACM Representative to SIGPLAN for an advance.
 Expenses for reimbursement should also be sent to the ACM Representative to SIGPLAN.
 Andrew Black wrote a document after SPLASH 2014 explaining where the money was spent.

-Help the Programme Chair to select the programme committee.
+Help the Program Chair to select the program committee.
 The list of potential committee members has to be approved by the SIGPLAN Chair and Vice-Chair before the members are invited.
 You and the PC Chair should decide on policies for submission and revewing (see Guidelines for Program Committee Chair).

 SIGPLAN’s general guideline is that the conference does not provide additional funds to workshops to pay travel or registration costs for workshop organizers, keynote speakers, or other dignitaries.
 This guideline is not strict, and may be broken under certain circumstances.

-Once the conference programme is set, prepare an advance programme that can be posted on the conference’s web page.
-The advance programme can also be used to create a schedule of events to be handed out at the on-site conference registration.
+Once the conference program is set, prepare an advance program that can be posted on the conference’s web page.
+The advance program can also be used to create a schedule of events to be handed out at the on-site conference registration.

 Send a report at the end of the conference to the SIGPLAN Vice-Chair.
 The report should include information about any workshops that co-located with the conference.
 Please include:

 Some columns containing useful advice for conference organizers have been published in SIGPLAN Notices and elsewhere over the years: